Table of Contents:

 Detecting typosquatting websites and taking them down from the web is time-consuming and bundles resources you might better apply in other business areas of your company.

-Red Points’ technology-based domain management solution streamlines the search for typosquatting websites.
+Red Points’ technology-based domain management solution streamlines the detection of typosquatting websites.
 Detection is conducted on a broader scale and is much more time-efficient than a manual search.

 The same efficiency tradeoff applies for reporting and taking down typosquatting websites.
 Going through the process manually is inefficient when dealing with recurring cases.
 Usually, a site is taken down within a few days but it can also take much longer when managing the case manually.

-Red Points offers a powerful and comprehensive reporting and removal solution that covers typosquatting attacks.
-Bot-powered search, self-improving detection through machine learning and automatic enforcements prevent your business from being targeted by typosquatting websites.
+Red Points offers a powerful and comprehensive impersonation removal solution that detects and prevents typosquatting attacks.
+Bot-powered search, self-improving detection through machine learning, and automatic enforcements prevent your business from being targeted by typosquatting websites.